tingerrr/hydra/src/core.typ

   )
 }

+/// #property(requires-context: true)
-/// Checks if the current context is on a starting page, i.e. if the next candidates are on top of
+/// Checks if the current @type:hydra-context is on a starting page, i.e. if the
-/// this context's page.
+/// next candidates are on top of this @type:hydra-context's page.
 ///
-/// This function is contextual.
+/// -> bool
+#let is-on-starting-page(
+  /// The context in which the visibility of the next @type:candidates should
+  /// be checked.
   ///
-/// - ctx (context): The context in which the visibility of the next candidates should be checked.
+  /// -> hydra-context
+  ctx,
-/// - candidates (candidates): The candidates for this context.
+  /// The candidates for this @type:hydra-context.
+  ///
-/// -> bool
+  /// -> candidates
+  candidates,
-#let is-on-starting-page(ctx, candidates) = {
+) = {
   let next = if candidates.primary.next != none { candidates.primary.next.location() }
   let next-ancestor = if candidates.ancestor.next != none { candidates.ancestor.next.location() }